grammyjs/website/site/docs/hosting/vps.md

 > scp <path-to-local-files> root@<ip-address>:<path-to-remote-directory>
 > ```
 >
-> replacing `<path-to-local-files>` with the path to local files, `<ip-address>` with the IP address of your server, and `<path-to-remote-directory>` with the path to the directory where the bot's source code should be stored on the server.
+> Replace `<path-to-local-files>` with the path to local files, `<ip-address>` with the IP address of your server, and `<path-to-remote-directory>` with the path to the directory where the bot's source code should be stored on the server.

 :::tip Don't forget to install the runtime!
 To run the bot, you need to install Node.js or Deno on the server, depending on the runtime in which the bot will run.